Psychological counselling

 Book an appointment in Tartu using the following link (times are available for the following 30 days, new appointments become available daily).

 NB!
 Please use the university e-mail address ([email protected]) when booking.
-Generally we provide up to five sessions per student.
+Generally, we provide up to five sessions per student.

 Book an appointment

 NB!
-The form is in Estonian, please use Google translate for translating the form.
+The form is in Estonian, please use Google Translate for translating the form.

 Important information!
 Psychologists' rooms 411, 444, 445, 452, 454 are situated in Counselling Centre, on the 3rd floor of UT Library.
-Room 168 is accessible via back door (Akadeemia street), 1st floor, right side.
+Room 168 is accessible via the back door (Akadeemia street), 1st floor, right side.

 In colleges:

-To book an appointment in Viljandi please write to [email protected]
+To book an appointment in Viljandi, please write to [email protected]

-To book an appointment in Pärnu please write to [email protected]
+To book an appointment in Pärnu, please write to [email protected]

-To book an appointment in Narva please write to [email protected]
+To book an appointment in Narva, please write to [email protected]

 Support groups